The STT-MRAM program focuses on developing high performance STT-MRAM devices with low power consumption, high speed and long endurance.

 Capability and Future Plan

-Currently, sub-100nm STT-MRAM device can be fully fabricated in a completed 4-inch line in DSI.
-Besides, fabrication capabilities for 8-inch will be completed by end-2011, and some of these tools will be 12-inch capable.
+Currently, sub-100nm STT-MRAM device can be fully fabricated in a completed 8-inch line, and some of these tools will be 12-inch capable.
 Future STT-MRAM stack will be developed in 23-target Singulus sputtering system, which is also 12-inch compatible.
+Further SOT-MRAM stack will be developed as well.